-4.3.2 10 year horizon
+4.3.2 Ten year horizon

-Work will be extended to all 7 classes of nuclear materials and the portfolio will include also fission-fusion cross-cutting issues.
+Assuming increased financial provisions are granted, including fusion support, will be extended to all 7 classes of nuclear materials and the portfolio will include also fission-fusion cross-cutting issus.
 Case studies of sufficiently ample validity to serve several reactor systems will be addressed.

-The expected results are:
+The expected milestones are:

-- Consolidation and extension of nuclear-oriented test-beds - At least a couple of examples of functioning nuclear MAPs - Industrial application of at least a couple of advanced predictive methodologies based on physics-based or blended models. - Industrial application of at least a couple of intelligent materials health monitoring systems - Consolidation of FAIR nuclear materials database - Performance of large-scale neutron irradiation experiments in support of the work done within the various research lines.
+- · Consolidation, extension and application of nuclear-oriented test-beds; - A couple of examples of functioning nuclear MAPs or MAP-like systems and their application; - Industrial application of advanced predictive methodologies based on physics-based or blended models to selected cases; - Industrial application of intelligent materials health monitoring systems to selected cases; - · Consolidation of the FAIR nuclear materials database; - Performance of large-scale neutron irradiation experiments in support of the work done within the various research lines, according to preparation work performed during the first five years.